top of page

 After

 • Furniture selection: Light and colorful furniture was brought in to complement the wood tones of the floor.
-The low back sofa is positioned behind the stools.
+The low back sofa is positioned behind the stools, disappearing into the space.
+Scale, color and layout when done right creates magic!

 • Color palette: Walls were painted in soft, neutral tones to reflect light and create a calming atmosphere with pops of color.
 Creating a color story through the blues and greens, even the tea kettle brings cohesion.